-- New sponsors will receive an administrative review by the CFNA and/or USDA that will include both an administrative review at the sponsor's office and at least one meal service site.
-After the first year of operations, sponsors will be reviewed at least every three years. - Sponsors must make SFSP records available for the administering agency review and must take any corrective actions required by the administering agency. - Results of an administrative review may affect the amount of reimbursement the sponsor's program will receive. - The review will involve an assessment of how the claim for reimbursement was prepared and a look at the supporting records maintained by the sponsor.
+- New sponsors will receive an administrative review by DHSS-CFNA and/or USDA that will include both administrative review at the sponsor's office and at least one meal service site.
+After the first year of operation, sponsors will be reviewed at least every three years. - Sponsors must make SFSP records available for the administering agency review and must take any corrective actions required by the administering agency. - Results of an administrative review may affect the amount of reimbursement the sponsor will receive. - The review will involve an assessment of how the claim for reimbursement was prepared and a review of the supporting records maintained by the sponsor.
 Site operations will be assessed via an observation of the meal service operation and the recordkeeping of one or more sites.